u5893405/KeyNews/README.md

 ## Have multiple reading feeds, configured each of them for your convenience:

+-user has to provide links of RSS feed of their news source (subject for possible improvements later)

 -configure each Reading feed to have any combination of your existing News sources.

 -apply your filtration rules (whitelist/blacklist) by keywords or by AI-filtering, which will compare each news article against user's custom prompt.